2023 Solar Incentives Guide for Cornwall, NY - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely to be the first thing that comes to mind when thinking about solar incentives.
-You might have heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit equal to a predetermined percentage of the money you spend on your solar system.
+Federal solar incentives are probably the first thing that you think of when you think about solar incentives.
+One of the incentives that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a specific percentage of the cost of your solar system.

-More information about the new Inflation Reduction Act can be found here.
-Your local Cornwall solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it may apply to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Cornwall solar panel installation experts can answer your questions and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives